John R. Anderson (minister): Activist

+Fraternal life

+He and Henry Mcghee Alexander became involved in Prince Hall Freemasonry during a trip to Boston and was then a member of a local Masonic lodge in St. Louis.
+In the early 1860s, he co-founded the McGhee Lodge (H. McGee Lodge) in St. Louis.
+It was the first Prince Hall Masonic organization established west of the Mississippi River.

 Personal life

 Anderson met Nancy Barton in Alton, and was married to her on November 9, 1838, in Madison, Illinois.
 They had five children: Mandy J., Simon P., May E., Matilda, and Martha Anderson.
 His son, Simon Peter Anderson was also a pastor of the Central Baptist Church, serving from 1868 to 1880 and 1885–1889.

-He and Henry Mcghee Alexander had become masons during a trip to Boston and was then a member of the Colored Masons of St. Louis.
-In the early 1860s, he co-founded the McGhee Lodge (H. McGee Lodge) in St. Louis.
-It was the first masonic organization established for African Americans west of the Mississippi River.

 He died of poisoning after a druggist accidentally made medicine for him from the root of a plant, rather than the leaf.
 He died on May 20, 1863, and was buried in the Bellefontaine Cemetery next to John Berry Meachum.
 A historical marker at the cemetery memorializes his efforts to provide education for African Americans and in recognition for his efforts as a minister and a community leader.